All about Little Cypress

 • Mathematics (Number; Numerical Patterns)

-• Understanding the World (Past and Present; People, culture & Communities; The Natural World)
+• Understanding the World (Past and Present; People, Culture & Communities; The Natural World)

 • Expressive Arts and Design (Creating with Materials; Being Imaginative & Expressive)